meckers/vghost/readme.txt

 VENGEFUL GHOST README

-1. Make sure that the folder "vg" is in an accessible location, for example
+1. This version of vengeful ghost assumes that the vghost folder is at:

-	usr/local
+	/usr/local/scripts/

-2. Make sure that the script file (vghost.sh) is chmodded to allow execution:
+2. Make sure that the script file (vghost2.sh) is chmodded to allow execution:

-	$ chmod +x vghost.sh
+	$ chmod +x vghost2.sh

 3. The files in the project structure of your Play! project that you wish to add/replace should be placed in the directory add-on-files